-833,333 Shares of Common Stock Warrants to Purchase up to 833,333 Shares of Common Stock
+1,176,470 Shares of Common Stock Warrants to Purchase up to 1,176,470 Shares of Common Stock

-Eyegate Pharmaceuticals, Inc. is offering 833,333 shares of common stock and warrants to purchase up to an aggregate of 833,333 shares of common stock.
-The warrants will have a per share exercise price of 125% of the public offering price of our common stock, are exercisable immediately and will expire five years from the date of issuance.
+Eyegate Pharmaceuticals, Inc. is offering 1,176,470 shares of common stock and warrants to purchase up to an aggregate of 1,176,470 shares of common stock (and the shares of common stock that are issuable from time to time upon exercise of the warrants).
+The warrants will have a per share exercise price of \$10.62, are exercisable immediately and will expire five years from the date of issuance.
 Our common stock is quoted on the OTCQB Venture Marketplace, or the OTCQB, under the symbol "EYEG."
-We have applied to list our common stock and warrants on The NASDAQ Capital Market under the symbols "EYEG" and "EYEGW," respectively, prior to the completion of this offering.
+We have received approval to list our common stock and warrants on The NASDAQ Capital Market under the symbols "EYEG" and "EYEGW," respectively, and will commence trading on July 31, 2015.
 On July 28, 2015, the last reported sale price of our common stock on the OTCQB was \$12.00 per share.